 This post will teach you how to make a beginner sourdough starter at home, step-by-step.
 All you need is flour, water and a little bit of patience.
-Before you know it, you’ll have your very own bubbly, active starter ready to make THE BEST sourdough bread, sourdough focaccia, homemade sourdough pizza crust and much more!
+Before you know it, you’ll have your very own bubbly, active sourdough starter to make my best sourdough bread recipe, sourdough focaccia and more!
+Grab your personal sourdough starter feeding chart.

-Looking to bake incredible sourdough bread?
+Looking to bake sourdough bread?
 First: you’ll need a sourdough starter.
 Without it, your bread won’t rise.
 It’s the absolute heart and soul of sourdough baking.
-Creating one from scratch is not hard to do.
-However, the process can seem intimidating (especially for beginners).
+Creating a sourdough starter from scratch is not hard to do.
+However, the process is intimidating, especially for beginners.
 Let’s change that.
-Adapted from my book Artisan Sourdough Made Simple, I will demystify and simplify the process step-by-step.

 How Long Will It Take?

-To create a sourdough starter from scratch, the overall process should take about 7 days (or more) from start to finish- it’s not instant.
+To create a sourdough starter from scratch, the overall process will take 7 days (or more) from start to finish.
+It’s not instant.
 First, you’ll create the starter with whole wheat flour to jumpstart fermentation.
-Then, you’ll continue to feed it with regular all purpose flour to cultivate the wild yeasts and friendly bacteria.
+Then, you’ll continue to feed it with regular all purpose flour or bread flour to cultivate the wild yeasts and friendly bacteria.
+Once it’s created, you’ll keep it alive with ongoing feedings and care, which you can read about here.

-Your starter is ready when it has doubled in size, with plenty of bubbles on the surface and throughout the culture.
+Your starter is ready to use when it has doubled in size, with plenty of bubbles on the surface and throughout the culture.

 NOTE: It’s not uncommon for it to take up to two weeks or more for the starter to become active.
 It all depends.
 I know this timeframe sounds a bit vague, but growing yeast in a jar (that’s basically what you’re doing) can be unpredictable at times.
 Please be patient if the process takes time for you- it’s normal.

 Absolutely not!
-In short: you’re basically adding flour and water to a jar, feeding it with more flour and water over time, and then waiting for it to become bubbly and double in size.
+In short: you’re basically adding flour and water to a jar, feeding it with more flour and water and waiting for it to become bubbly, active and double in size.
 That’s it.
 Most of your time involvement is hands-off.
 Can I ask you a favor though?
+Don’t overthink it.
+There’s a ton of sourdough information out there, and you will fall down a major rabbit hole if you start poking around.
+Just stick to this tutorial for now, follow the steps as written and just go for it.

 Supplies